 Once finished washing, roll your socks gently to expel the water.
 When wool is wet, the fibers are delicate so be sure to be gentle.

 Next, you'll want to lay your socks flat to dry out of direct sunlight, letting both the fleece and the wool sides dry.
 It's natural that your slipper socks may contract a bit after washing, but you can gently stretch them back into shape and once on your feet they will expand once again.

-Our merino hand made wool socks are pre-washed and pre-shrunk so you won't need to worry about your socks coming out a size smaller.
+Our pure cashmere socks are pre-washed and pre-shrunk so you won't need to worry about your socks coming out a size smaller.

 Some additional points to remember are: